msimecek/Speech-Training-Pipeline/README.md

 ## Installation

-*Requirements
+Requirements:
-To run the deployment script to create the Resource Group and Service Principal required for this solution, you will need to have the az cli installed - see [Azure Speech CLI](https://github.com/msimecek/Azure-Speech-CLI)
+To run the deployment script to create the Resource Group and Service Principal required for this solution, you will need to have the `az cli` installed - see [Azure Speech CLI](https://github.com/msimecek/Azure-Speech-CLI)

 ### Create Resource Group and Service Principal
 In this we will be creating the Resource Group and the Service Principal that has the rights to create Azure resources within the provisioned Resource Group.